mwbowers/mwbowers.github.io/manuals/configuration/configure-expo-website.md

 ### JobDescriptor
 The JobDescriptor section provides the parameters to the location of the entry point into the application.
 It is composed of the valuing values:
- - AssemblyPath
  - Class
  - Name

-The AssemblyPath has the absolute or relative path to the entry Assembly.  relative paths begin at the website location.

 The Class value names the interactive job class within the Assembly that represents the Job.
 This class should extend the [ASNA.QSys.Runtime.JobSupport.InteractiveJob](/reference/asna-qsys-runtime-job-support/classes/interactive-job.html).